-Lord Jesus, send Your Spirit to help us to read the Scriptures with the same mind that You read them to the disciples on the way to Emmaus.
-In the light of the Word, written in the Bible, You helped them to discover the presence of God in the disturbing events of Your sentence and death.
-Thus, the cross that seemed to be the end of all hope became for them the source of life and of resurrection
+Lord Jesus, send your Spirit to help us to read the Scriptures with the same mind that you read them to the disciples on the way to Emmaus.
+In the light of the Word, written in the Bible, you helped them to discover the presence of God in the disturbing events of your sentence and death.
+Thus, the cross that seemed to be the end of all hope became for them the source of life and of resurrection.

-Create silence in us so that we may listen to Your voice in Creation and in the Scriptures, in events and in people, above all in the poor and suffering.
-May Your word guide us so that we too, like the two disciples on the way to Emmaus, may experience the force of Your resurrection and witness to others that You are alive in our midst as source of fraternity, justice and peace.
-We ask this of You, Jesus, son of Mary, who revealed the Father to us and sent us Your Spirit.
+Create in us silence so that we may listen to your voice in Creation and in the Scriptures, in events and in people, above all in the poor and suffering.
+May your word guide us so that we too, like the two disciples from Emmaus, may experience the force of your resurrection and witness to others that you are alive in our midst as source of fraternity, justice, and peace.
+We ask this of you, Jesus, son of Mary, who revealed to us the Father and sent us your Spirit.
 Amen.